 In an effort to combat food insecurity on campus, the food pantry was created to help students always have access to food.
 It’s totally free.
 There is staff to help you get what you need.
 All you need is your student ID.
 That’s it!

 If you qualify for SNAP, you will be sent an EBT card, which works much like a debit card, with assistance funds for you to spend on food.
 The funds must be spent on food and there is a list of all items that do and do not qualify for SNAP benefits.
 Eligibility has recently changed to include more students, so find out if you now qualify!

-Part of the functionality of the Bronco Beam app is that you can sign up for free food alerts on campus.
+Part of the functionality of the BEAM Tours app is that you can sign up for free food alerts on campus.
 If there is leftover or free food available anywhere on campus, you’ll get a notification for it.
 Keeping students fed and minimizing waste.

 The wonderful BroncoFit team wants to help you get a full belly without breaking the bank.
-Check out their ideas and recipes for full meals that you can buy or make under $5.
+Check out some ideas and recipes for full meals that you can buy or make on a budget (courtesy of the U.S. Department of Agriculture).
 They have delicious recipes like turkey wraps, fried rice, and taco salad just to name a few.

 5) Take advantage of Bronco Eats pantry tips

 If you’re feeling overwhelmed about where to start, what to buy, and what to keep in your pantry at all times BroncoFit has some answers for those too (and then some!)
 They can help you get started with beginner cooking tips, steps for meal planning, and easy, quick recipes as well.

 5 ½) Understand that times are tough—give yourself a break

 Honestly, so many of us are doing everything we can to get by.
 Food insecurity is not your fault.
 There is no shame in asking for help when you need it.
 Give yourself a hug and use all available resources to you.
 You deserve to have your needs met.